US STOCKS-Wall Street climbs to record as fiscal aid bill signed

 Adding to a global appetite for risk, Britain and the European Union clinched a lean post-Brexit trade deal on Thursday, while a mass COVID-19 vaccination drive in Europe was launched over the weekend.

-Tesla Inc advanced after a report that the electric-car maker will start operations in India early next year.
+Tesla Inc edged up 0.3% after a report that the electric-car maker will start operations in India early next year.

 Nuestros Estándares: Los principios Thomson Reuters.